Antonyeaster/blackjack/README.md

 To achieve all the above, the site will:

-1. Give user the choice to read the rules and keep the choice available with every new game
+1. Give user the choice to read the rules and keep the option available with every new game
-*  Supply a welcome and a small amount of information about the game and how to progress through
+2. Supply a welcome and a small amount of information about the game and how to progress through
-2. Make sure that what ever the user inputs, the responsive is instructive
+3. Make sure that what ever the user inputs, the responsive is instructive
-3. Give the user a choice to play again after their chosen amount of games end
+4. Give the user a choice to play again after their chosen amount of games end
-4. Create a version of blackjack that has the same general rules and playstyle
+5. Create a version of Blackjack that has the same general rules and playstyle

 ### Game Flow Chart